 - Increase fat burning

-And participants following a low carb diet in another experiment were allowed to eat 1.5 ounces of chocolate made with 81% cocoa (i.e., very dark chocolate with little sugar or milk solids) every day.
-They lost weight quicker than those dieters not allowed to eat chocolate[*].
+In a particular study, participants on a low-carb diet were allowed to eat 1.5 ounces of chocolate made with 81% cocoa (i.e., very dark chocolate with little sugar or milk solids) every day.
+They lost weight quicker than those who weren’t allowed to eat chocolate[*].

-When you don’t have enough sodium, magnesium, and potassium in your body, you’ll experience symptoms like the dreaded keto flu and:
+When you don’t have enough sodium, magnesium, and potassium in your body, you’ll experience symptoms like the dreaded keto flu.

 Cocoa may help you meet your magnesium requirement as one tablespoon contains 6% of your recommended daily intake[*].

-Since cocoa contains antioxidants with antibacterial and immunity-enhancing effects, they may lead to better dental health and ward off gingivitis.
+Since cocoa contains antioxidants with antibacterial and immunity-enhancing effects, it may lead to better dental health and help ward off gingivitis.
 One review also showed that theobromine, which you find in cocoa, may protect your tooth enamel and strengthen your teeth[*][*].

-But you’ll only score these benefits when you stick to unsweetened cocoa powder, instead of opting for your regular chocolate bar, which contains sugar and leads directly to cavities.
+But you’ll only score these benefits if you stick to unsweetened cocoa powder, instead of opting for your regular chocolate bar, which contains sugar and leads directly to cavities.

-When buying cocoa powder, stay away from sweetened options used to make hot cocoa unless you want to kick yourself out of ketosis.
+When buying cocoa powder, stay away from sweetened options (like the ones used to make hot cocoa).

-Look for unsweetened cocoa powder with as few ingredients as possible.
+Look for unsweetened, high-quality cocoa powder with as few ingredients as possible.
 Ideally, your unsweetened cacao powder should just contain pure, untreated, ground cacao beans.

 Though cocoa does contain trace amounts of caffeine, it’s generally well-tolerated by most people and has few side effects.

-The best and easiest ways to add cocoa powder to your low carb diet is by using it to make:
+The best and easiest ways to add cocoa powder to your low-carb diet is by using it to prepare:

-- Hot or cold cocoa by mixing cocoa powder with non-dairy milk
+- Cold or hot chocolate by mixing cocoa powder with non-dairy milk

 - Smoothies and mocha keto coffees for a healthy, delicious treat